 Once the three sketches were exported I created a new project in Android Studio, making sure to use a template with a menu.
 This creates a menu and main activity for you, so now most of the work is done.

-The rest was mainly making sure that all of the dependencies (libraries and the main processing-core.jar) were transferred over (and loaded in build.gradle file), and linking up the menu items with “activities” to start up the sketches inside of “fragments”, Android jargon which will I needed several tutorials to understand and be able to use correctly.
+The rest was mainly making sure that all of the dependencies (libraries and the main processing-core.jar) were transferred over (and loaded in build.gradle file), and linking up the menu items with “activities” to start up the sketches inside of “fragments”, Android jargon which I needed several tutorials to understand and be able to use correctly when I was starting out.
 If you can’t be bothered, just use my code as a base and substitute your own sketches, to see how it works.

 I hope this helps somebody with making their own app.
 Please feel free to get in contact, tomjuggler at gmail dot com I am on the Processing forums and Reddit as well u/tomjuggler or twitter @tomjugglertom